Open-Source-Armada/OSA-Ghast-Mk2/README.md

-# OSA-Ghast-Mk2
 Latest variant of the Ghast, now with 20 missiles for bombardment.

-Since its release the ghast has been used as my test bed for missile and torp testing before commiting to a specific new design.
+Since its release the Ghast has been used as my test bed for missile and torp testing before committing to a specific new design.

-When the 5 pod launcher was finaly added, they easily attatched to the Ghast, and was very reliable (for missiles anyway).
+When the 5 pod launcher was finally added, they easily attached to the Ghast, and was very reliable (for missiles anyway).

-The default scout varient has also been updated with some of the new additions made on the launcher varient.
+The default scout variant has also been updated with some of the new additions made on the launcher variant.

 //Specs//